 The system also provides for a safer operation due to the haptic or “touch” feedback that protects soft tissue and other critical parts of the knee area that have previously been subject to damage.
 This haptic aspect is one of the things that really sets the MAKO system apart from its competition, according to Conn.

 About The Orthopedic Institute

 Forrest Health is home to the region's only stand-alone orthopedic hospital — The Orthopedic Institute.
 This unique facility enhances the patient experience by providing orthopedic patients with everything they need, from labs and support services to therapy and rehabilitation, all in one location.

-James Sikes, M.D., and Neal Gregg, M.D., of Southern Bone & Joint Specialists, P.A., perform the state’s first bilateral MAKO® robotic knee procedure at The Orthopedic Institute.
+James Sikes, M.D., and Neal Gregg, D.O., of Southern Bone & Joint Specialists, P.A., perform the state’s first bilateral MAKO® robotic knee procedure at The Orthopedic Institute.